jim-easterbrook/pyctools/src/doc/manual/introduction.rst

 There are several options for software frameworks to create interconnected components.
 My previous experience with `Kamaelia <http://www.kamaelia.org/>`_ was very positive so when I discovered that its author (a former colleague) was developing a simpler replacement called `Guild <https://github.com/sparkslabs/guild>`_ it seemed an obvious choice.
+Eventually I needed things that Guild doesn't provide -- particularly the ability to connect one output to multiple inputs -- so Pyctools now has its own Guild-like framework.
+You can still use Guild to connect and run Pyctools components though.

 Python's `NumPy <http://www.numpy.org/>`_ library provides an array object that is ideally suited to image processing.
 `OpenCV <http://opencv.org/>`_ has Python bindings that use NumPy arrays and provide a huge range of image processing functions.